 The first confirmed case of Covid-19 in Bangladesh was declared on 8th March 2020.
-There has been a very little improvement since then.
-This densely populated country has a low rate of Covid-19 test, but still a high rate of infection.
-The worse news is, coronavirus has faster mutation rate in Bangladesh.
+There has been very little improvement since then.
+This densely populated country has a low rate of Covid-19 tests, but still a high rate of infection.
+The worst news is, that coronavirus has a faster mutation rate in Bangladesh.

-According to a study by Bangladesh Council of Scientific and Industrial Research (BCSIR), coronavirus mutation rate in the world is 7.23 percent, while the rate in Bangladesh is 12.6 percent.
-That means, this beautiful country will not get of this notorious virus soon.
+According to a study by the Bangladesh Council of Scientific and Industrial Research (BCSIR), the coronavirus mutation rate in the world is 7.23 percent, while the rate in Bangladesh is 12.6 percent.
+That means this beautiful country will not get of this notorious virus soon.

 Bangladesh is a country of natural beauty.
-The main tourist attractions are Cox’s bazar- the longest sea beach of the world, saint martin coral island, Sundarban-the largest mangrove forest, Kuakata sea beach- where one can see both sunrise and sunset, Majestic hills of Bandarban, Rangamati, sajek, Khagrachhari and Sylhet’s Ratargul swamp forest .
+The main tourist attractions are Cox’s Bazar - the longest sea beach in the world, Saint Martin coral island, the largest mangrove forest, Kuakata sea beach- where one can see both sunrise and sunset, Majestic hills of Bandarban, Rangamati, sajek, Khagrachhari and Sylhet’s Ratargul swamp forest.
 These are just to name a few.
-In 2019 total 3,23,959 tourists came to visit Bangladesh.
-Currently Bangladesh is not giving tourist visa.
-SO, if you’re a foreigner, travelling to Bangladesh for a trip is not an option now.
+In 2019 total of 3,23,959 tourists came to visit Bangladesh.
+Currently, Bangladesh is not giving tourist visas.
+So, if you’re a foreigner, traveling to Bangladesh for a trip is not an option now.

-If you live in Bangladesh, travelling from one district to another just for fun during this pandemic cannot be considered safe.
-There had been two spikes in the graph of infection after Eid-ul –fitr and Eid-Ul-Adha.
+If you live in Bangladesh, traveling from one district to another just for fun during this pandemic cannot be considered safe.
+There were two spikes in the graph of infection after Eid-ul –fitr and Eid-Ul-Adha.
 It’s because a lot of people moved from one district to another during these two occasions.
-Some tourist spots of Bangladesh have been open for visitors for last one month.
+Some tourist spots in Bangladesh have been open for visitors for the last month.
 For example, Cox’s Bazar is now open for visitors under some strict hygiene rules.
-All the tourists, hotel/motel workers have to abide by 65 hygiene rules issued by the government.
-If you are a tourist intended to visit cox’s bazar, you have to obey the following 12 rules:
+All the tourists and hotel/motel workers have to abide by 65 hygiene rules issued by the government.
+If you are a tourist intending to visit Cox’s Bazar, you have to obey the following 12 rules:

-1. If you have any symptom of Covid-19, like fever, runny nose and others, you should not visit cox’s bazar.
+1. If you have any symptoms of COVID-19, like fever, runny nose, and others, you should not visit Cox’s Bazar.

 2. As soon as you reach your hotel, you should take a bath.
 Without taking a bath, you should not go sightseeing.

-3. ‘No mask, no service’ rule is being followed in cox’s bazar.
-Under no circumstance, you should go out without mask.
+3. ‘No mask, no service’ rule is being followed in Cox’s Bazar.
+Under no circumstance, you should go out without a mask.
 You’ll get no service and will be fined.

 4. You should abide by the hygiene rules and encourage others to do so.

-5. It is discouraged to eat at the hotel’s dinning space.
-Rather, it’s encouraged for you to order your foods to your room.
+5. It is discouraged to eat at the hotel’s dining space.
+Rather, it’s encouraged for you to order your food to your room.

 7. Tourists are requested to pray inside their hotel rooms.

-9. If you see any team of tourists, you should maintain at least 3 feet distance from them.
+9. If you see any team of tourists, you should maintain at least a 3-foot distance from them.

-11. During normal time, it’s quite common to arrange facebook events to visit cox’s bazar with a group of strangers.
+11. During normal times, it’s quite common to arrange Facebook events to visit Cox’s Bazar with a group of strangers.
 Such events are not allowed now.

-12. It is forbidden now to organize any concert, rally, marriage anniversary, birthday or any type of party at the beach or hotel which can potentially create gathering.
+12. It is forbidden now to organize any concert, rally, marriage anniversary, birthday, or any type of party at the beach or hotel that can potentially create a gathering.

 Sources: